16 Days of Activism Against Gender-based Violence grants awarded

 16 Days of Activism

-Annually Nillumbik Shire Council leads the wider community in supporting the global 16 Days of Activism against Gender-Based Violence campaign.
+Annually, Nillumbik Shire Council leads the wider community in supporting the global 16 Days of Activism against Gender-Based Violence campaign.

 This global initiative aims to galvanise individuals, communities and organisations to address gender inequalities and eradicate violence against women and girls around the world.
 The campaign begins each year on 25 November (International Day for the Elimination of Violence against Women) and concludes on 10 December (International Human Rights Day).

-Small grants up to $500 are annually available to support awareness raising community led projects in the Nillumbik community that will be undertaken during the 16 Days of Activism Against Gender-Based Violence campaign.
+Small grants up to $500 are annually available to support awareness raising community led projects in the Nillumbik community that will be undertaken during the 16 Days of Activism against Gender-Based Violence campaign.

 Aligned Leisure